xl402/xl402/README.md

 ### A Data Scientist at [SeamlessML](http://www.seamlessml.com/) 🥳

 - 🎒 2020 MEng Graduate from University of Cambridge
-- 🔭 Currently utilising cutting edge ML to forecast alternative financial market
+- 🔭 Currently utilising cutting edge ML to forecast alternative financial markets
 - 🌱 Interned at [Onfido](https://onfido.com/)'s ML research team in 2019
 - 💪 Interned at [ARM](https://www.arm.com/) as a Data Engineer in 2018
 - 🔬 My personal research interest involves developing *principled* and *interpretable* models